ramorenov/cyf-election/readme.md

 Note again that `candidates` is given as an array, but your code works with `candidates` as an object.
 You will need to make the appropriate conversion here.

-The election process should run as normal without having to change any more code.
-In this part we are only interested in changing the data we use for the candidates and voters, not the way in which we runn the election process -- you have already done the work for that.

 ### Exercise 4

 Run your code with the new data you should find the the winner is `Eli Wang`, with `26.5` votes.